Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpark_python_streamlit/getting_started_with_snowpark_for_python_streamlit.md

 Duration: 5

-This guide provides the instructions for building a Streamlit application using Snowpark for Python and data from Snowflake Marketplace.
+This guide provides the instructions for building a Streamlit application using Snowpark for Python and data from [Cybersyn](https://app.snowflake.com/marketplace/listings/Cybersyn%2C%20Inc) on the Snowflake Marketplace.

 ### What You Will Build